 BIOGRADSKA GORA LAKE

 After a short stop at Tara Bridge, I continue my road trip South East on P4 towards Biogradska Gora National Park.
 P4 road is a part of the Montenegro Crown panoramic route.
 The ride is pleasant and picturesque featuring signature rock-carved tunnels along the way.
 After one hour of riding the winding country roads, I reached another nature gateway- Lake Biograd.
-I just took a short glimpse there and I think that it is worth coming only if you are planning to spend longer time hiking around, swimming in a boat or lake.
-As a sight, the lake is beautiful, reminded me of many forest lakes of Lithuanian.
+I just took a short glimpse there and I think that it is worth coming only if you are planning to spend a longer time hiking around, swimming in a boat or lake.
+As a sight, the lake is beautiful, and reminded me of many forest lakes of Lithuanian.
 If you had to choose to stop at Biogradska Lake or Black Lake, the latter is definitely more impressive.

 On the way to Komovi mountains, after exploring Lake Biograd, I suggest stopping for lunch in Kolasin.
 It is a bigger town in the area known as a winter skiing resort.
 Here you can try traditional layered LISNATI cheese which is typical in this area.
 It can be obtained only in a few Northern regions of Montenegro due to the climate factors and pasture characteristics.